Frozen Gin Fizz1/54

 Rhubarb vodka.
 Yep.
 It's a thing.
 And you're going to want to make this tipsy spring tonic again and again and again.

-A sophisticated cocktail that's made drinkers swoon for more than a century thanks to the subtle intensity of Cognac, the sweetly tart lilt of lemon, and the effusive effervescence of Champagne.
+A sophisticated cocktail that's made drinkers swoon for more than a century thanks to the warm hush of Cognac, the sweetly tart lilt of lemon, and the effusive effervescence of Champagne.

 This Campari Fizz aperitif juxtaposes the herby, bitter taste of Campari with the sweetness of sparkling wine to stunning effect.